Europe stocks slip as Fed jitters eclipse M&A fever

 By Blaise Robinson

-PARIS, Sept 16 (Reuters) - European stocks fell on Tuesday, with a regional index hitting a two-week low, as this week’s referendum on independence in Scotland and the Federal Reserve’s policy meeting kept investors on edge.
+PARIS, Sept 16 (Reuters) - European stocks fell on Tuesday, with one index hitting a two-week low, as this week’s referendum on independence in Scotland and the Federal Reserve’s policy meeting kept investors on edge.

-France’s CAC 40 was down 0.6 percent ahead of a confidence vote in the French parliament later on Tuesday.
-The government finally conceded last week that near-zero growth would prevent it from bringing its public deficit below three percent of output next year.

 The worries overshadowed recent enthusiasm about brisk mergers and acquisition activity in Europe in the past few days.

-Bucking the negative trend on Tuesday, Jazztel rose 6.2 percent on the day after a 13 percent rally on Monday.
+Jazztel helped to lead the gains across Europe on Tuesday, rising 5.7 percent on the day after a 13 percent rally on Monday.
 France’s Orange has announced a deal to buy the Spanish fixed-line telecommunications operator.

-At 1347 GMT, the FTSEurofirst 300 index of top European shares had fallen 0.5 percent to 1,376.04 points, a level not seen since early September.
+At 1100 GMT, the FTSEurofirst 300 index of top European shares had fallen 0.5 percent to 1,375.18 points, a level not seen since early September.
+The index has been losing steam in the past two weeks, pending the Fed’s meeting and Scotland’s referendum.

 “Generally, there’s been some turbulence every time the Fed has moved from accommodation to tightening,” said Jim Paulsen, chief investment strategist at Wells Fargo Asset Management, which has $490 billion under management.